 The transaction is created and completed in a mobile environment.
 Period.

-But wait you say “Duke Duke come on we’ve been thru this already.
+But wait you say “Duke Duke come on we’ve been through this already.
 Commercial real estate is different.
 It’s not a taxi ride.
 Come on I thought you were smarter than this.”